Memories and notes of an European, first time in Japan, written or rewritten one year after the trip.

 SAKE BARRELS ON DISPLAY

-During bigger festivities in shrines (the Japanese celebrate many religious festivals) it is customary to drink sake, as an symbolic act of unification with gods.
+During bigger festivities in shrines (the Japanese celebrate many religious festivals) it is customary to drink sake, as a symbolic act of unification with gods.
 It is also customary that the sake producers donate barrels of sake to the shrine.
-As only as much sake is ordered as it is needed, some of producers are asked to donate empty barrels for display purposes.
+As only as much sake is ordered as it is needed, some of the producers are asked to donate empty barrels for display purposes.
 Many shrines display empty barrels, sometimes seasonally, but sometimes permanently.

 Empty sake barrels on display at Tsurugaoka Hachimangu shrine, Kamakura.